Foods to taste when in Iceland – Wild Voyager Blog

 6. Fermented shark

-Fermented shark also known as Hàkarl, is a traditional dish in Iceland.
-Although not commonly eaten by locals, this food is important to the Icelandic heritage.
+Fermented shark, also known as Hàkarl, is a traditional dish in Iceland.
+Although not commonly eaten by locals, this food is important to Iceland’s heritage.

-Fermented sharks are not generally suggested to tourists, but you can always try it out if you are an adventurous foodie.
-Sharks go through a particular fermenting process after which they are hung outside to dry for at least four to five months.
+A fermented shark is not generally suggested to tourists, but you can always try it out if you are an adventurous foodie.
+Sharks go through a particular fermenting process, after which they are hung outside to dry for at least four to five months.

 Fermented shark in Iceland